 I have a very hard time keeping my desk uncluttered.
 Really, there are so many useless things scattered all around it that, every time I need to find something I lose a few minutes.

-Besides that, I have a lot of stuff that distract me just laying around: my car keys, pens and many other items I won’t mention so you won’t think (or be certain) I’m mad.
+Besides that, I have a lot of stuff that distracts me just laying around: my car keys, pens, and many other items I won’t mention so you won’t think (or be certain) I’m mad.

-Being organized is a sure way to becoming more productive at work.
+Being organized is a sure way to become more productive at work.